hlefebvr/state_machine_cpp/src/tutorials/2_PowerLoop.md

 This code should be easy to understand.
 Briefly though, we create a struct containing the new attributes which were needed by our new algorithm.
-Note that we did not define "iteration" and "max_iteration" as those are part of the "ForLoop" algorithm from which we inherit.
+Note that we did not define "iteration" and "max_iteration" as those are part of the "ForLoop" algorithm from which we import.
 Then, we defined the new handler for the transition which comes from BEGIN_OF_ITERATION and goes to END_OF_ITERATION.
 Finally, we used `transitions.override` to re-write the transition behaviour.